Patrick-Lee-123/Patrick-lee-123123.github.io/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Templat edited by patrick lee, open files to run localy A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
+Template edited by patrick lee S00306451, open files to run locally.
+This is the teaching portfolio that outlines experience and perspectives.

+A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
 So, pretty much what you were expecting -- except, of course, for how it's put together, specifically: